dreadpon/godot_spatial_gardener/reference/TUTORIAL_QUICK_START.md

 ![001 Godot stable download]()

-Recommended version is 3.4.2, but most 3.x versions should be supported.
+Recommended version is 3.4.2 and can be easily found on Godot’s GitHub, however, most 3.x versions should be supported.
 Godot 4 is not supported at the moment.

 ![002 Godot older downloads]()

 Grab a copy of the showcase project from GitHub.
-Open the main repository page, go to `Releases` and download the `godot_spatial_gardener_demo.zip`.
+Open the main repository page, go to `Releases`, find the latest version and download the `godot_spatial_gardener_demo.zip`.

 ![003 Actions to download plugin]()